dexie/dexie-website-old/cloud/docs/access-control.md

 The ownership of objects are defined by the `owner` reserved property name of any object.
 The content of that property is the userId of the owner.

-An owner have full permissions on an object.
+An owner has full permissions on an object.
 This applies even if the object is connected to a realm where the user has limited permissions.

 For example if you have permissions `{add: ["comments"]}` within a realm but not `update` or `manage` permissions you can add new comments but also update or delete your own comments tied to that realm.
 You will not be able to update or delete other users' comments though.